 Why stay in a Honiton cottage?

-Our Honiton self-catering cottages offer the perfect base for those looking to explore both Devon and Dorset, with the Jurassic Coast just 10 miles away and Exeter a half-hour away.
+Our Honiton self-catering cottages offer the perfect base for those looking to explore both Devon and Dorset, with the Jurassic Coast just 10 miles away and Exeter a half-hour away (be sure to check out our other Devon holiday cottages if you fancy staying a bit closer!).
 Choose from cosy cottages, restored barns and even shepherds’ huts among our hand-picked selection of accommodation.

 Three must see things in Honiton: